solaeus/whale/README.md

 **Macros** are whale's built-in tools.
 Some of them can reconfigure your whole system while others are do very little.
 They may accept different inputs, or none at all.
-Functions in the `random` group can be run without input, but the `integer` function can optionally take two numbers as in inclusive range.
+Macros in the `random` group can be run without input, but the `random_integer` macro can optionally take two numbers as in inclusive range.

 ```whale
 coin_flip = random_boolean();